jslmorrison/jslmorrison.github.io/content/posts/joplin-server.md

 Having the ability to sync notes between devices is one of the main reasons I wanted to learn more about taking notes using Joplin, which can use more than one sync target, that being either a Joplin server, WebDAV server or Nextcloud instance.

-I decided to go with Joplin server installed on a machine in my internal network.
-These are the steps required to get that up and running, assuming dedicated LXC container already exists and has [Docker](https://www.docker.com/) installed:
+I decided to install [Joplin server](https://joplinapp.org/help/dev/spec/architecture#joplin-server) on a dedicated LXC container in my internal network that has Docker installed already.
+These are the steps required to get that up and running:

 -   Create a `compose.yaml` file with the following default content: